-Collecting $6 billion USD with the tax reform
+Collecting USD 6 billion with the tax reform

 Teachers, unions and students called for a national strike on April 28 and are expected to protest again on May 1.